The 15 Most Interesting, Unique, and Weird Jobs

 For example, a clever computer whiz might create multiple fake accounts that can serve a variety of purposes – whether it be posing as someone's fake Facebook girlfriend, increasing someone's number of Facebook friends, or even "liking" a company's Facebook page – and then sell such services to anyone willing to pay.

 Flavorists are chemists who formulate both natural and artificial flavors.
-Flavorists often have a Ph.D. in biochemistry or chemistry, but many take apprenticeships with flavor companies, known as "flavor houses," in addition to their formal schooling.
+Flavorists often have a Ph.D. in biochemistry or chemistry, but many take apprenticeships with flavor companies, known as "flavor houses," in addition to their formal schooling and certification.
 This offbeat job can also be lucrative – some flavorist jobs pay six-figure salaries.

 Fragrance chemists are scientists who specialize in the study of odor molecules and how such molecules can be used for perfumes.
 Fragrance chemists may develop and test scents for women's and men's perfume, soap, lotion, and other toiletries.
 They often have backgrounds in chemistry and biochemistry, and often have high-level degrees, such as a master's or Ph.D.